Indonesia–United States relations: 1949–1975

-Much to the annoyance of the Dutch, the United States played a major role in demanding Indonesian independence in the late 1940s.
-The Cold War played a critical role as the Indonesian Republic conclusively demonstrated its willingness and ability to suppress internal communist threats, as directed by the Comintern.
+The United States played a major role in demanding Indonesian independence in the late 1940s.
+The Cold War played a critical role as the Indonesian Republic conclusively demonstrated its willingness and ability to suppress internal communist movements, as directed by the Comintern.
 U.S. policy since the 1940s has been to support Indonesia and help it avoid communism and was the primary provider of armaments.
 After Japan, Indonesia was the largest pro-U.S. nation in Asia.
 It hosted American investments in petroleum and raw materials and controlled a highly strategic location near vital shipping lanes.

 The Dutch attempted to regain control of Indonesia after the surrender of Japan.
-However, under the Japanese occupation, the nationalist new government had arisen that resisted the Netherlands, leading to a four-year armed and diplomatic conflict.
+However, under the Japanese occupation, a new nationalist government had arisen that resisted the Netherlands, leading to a four-year armed and diplomatic conflict.
 The U.S. took the lead in the United Nations demanding a Dutch withdrawal and Washington threatened to cut off Marshall plan aid.
 Indonesia gained full independence from the Netherlands in 1949.
 Indonesia nationalized more than a thousand Dutch companies, and nine out of 10 of the Dutch residents returned to the Netherlands, along with thousands of pro-Dutch Indonesians.
 Although considered a triumph of nationalism, it resulted in a prolonged economic depression due to the country's lack of capital and managerial skills.
 Indonesia helped sponsor the Non-Aligned Movement along with India and Yugoslavia to assert its independence from both the U.S. and the Soviet Union.
 When Indonesia started selling rubber to Communist China in the mid-1950s, the Eisenhower administration protested and persuaded Jakarta to cease the sales, allowing friendly relations to resume.

 In February 1958 rebels in Sumatra and Sulawesi declared the PRRI-Permesta Movement aimed at overthrowing the Jakarta government.
 Due to their anti-communist rhetoric, the rebels received money, weapons, and manpower from the CIA.
 This support ended when Allen Lawrence Pope, an American pilot, was shot down after a bombing raid on government-held Ambon in April 1958.
 In April 1958, the central government responded by launching airborne and seaborne military invasions on Padang and Manado, the rebel capitals.
 By the end of 1958, the rebels had been militarily defeated, and the last remaining rebel guerrilla bands surrendered in August 1961.